Huuuge Games readying IPO inspired by CD Projekt performance - sources

 But the global success of CD Projekt, whose market capitalisation has risen almost 20 times in the last five years to 29.77 billion zlotys ($7.63 billion), has made the Polish gaming sector attractive for investors.

-"Huuuge Games is heading towards the stock exchange," said a person familiar with Huuuge plans, who wished not to be named.
-The person added that the IPO will most likely include up to 40% of existing shares.
+"Huuuge Games is heading towards the stock exchange," said a person familiar with Huuuge plans, who wished not to be identified.
+The person added that the IPO would most likely include up to 40% of existing shares.

 Another source confirmed Huuuge Games was preparing for an IPO this year.

+"We are considering various strategic options related to the further development of Huuuge Games.
+No decisions have been made...," a spokeswoman for the company told Reuters in an e-mailed statement.

-Huuuge Games, whose revenue amounted at 221 million zlotys in 2018, is also looking for a full-time investor relations director based in Warsaw, according to an announcement published on a Polish popular job search website on Feb.2.
-The deadline for applications is Feb.
-13.
+Huuuge Games, whose revenue amounted to 221 million zlotys ($56.62 million) in 2018, is also looking for a full-time investor relations director based in Warsaw, according to an announcement published on a Polish popular job search website on Feb.
+2. The deadline for applications is Thursday.

 "Ideally served as the IR Director or pre-IPO consultant to a public Polish company, before during and/or after IPO," one of the requirements for the job said.